 Georgina Reid, Founder of The Planthunter

 We’re excited to have Georgina Reid as our Garden ambassador.
-Discover a new perspective on the natural world with Georgina's experience as writer, designer and founding editor of The Planthunter, as we explore the importance of green spaces in this year's Sydney Open.
+Discover a new perspective on the natural world with Georgina's experience as writer, designer and founding editor of The Planthunter, as we explore the importance of green spaces this Sydney Open.

 The Planthunter has grown an international reputation for its fierce commitment to documenting, exploring, and questioning the endlessly curious and varied ways humans relate to the natural world.
 In addition to editing The Planthunter, Georgina contributes to a range of design and culture publications and speaks regularly about her work.
 Georgina’s first book, The Planthunter: Truth, Beauty, Chaos, and Plants was released by Thames and Hudson in 2018.
 She is currently editing a new print journal titled Wonderground, launching in early 2021.

 Enjoy a special photo essay from Georgina providing insights into her own gardening world.

 We’re thrilled to have Aidan Anderson as our Home ambassador this year.
 As Founder of The Local Project, we look forward to sharing some of this year’s inspiring local architecture and design projects with you.